top of page

 Site-specific installation

-Projected video, chiffon, mylar, wood, nylon string
+10 minute video loop, chiffon, mylar, wood, nylon string

 Dimensions variable